British Airways Flight 009: Investigation

 Postflight investigation revealed that City of Edinburghs problems had been caused by flying through a cloud of volcanic ash from the eruption of Mount Galunggung.
 Because the ash cloud was dry, it did not appear on the weather radar, which was designed to detect the moisture in clouds.
 The dust in the cloud deprived the engines of sufficient oxygen from the atmosphere to maintain combustion, sandblasted the windscreen and landing-light covers, and clogged the engines.
 As the ash entered the engines, it melted in the combustion chambers and adhered to the inside of the power plant.
-As the engine cooled from inactivity, and as the aircraft descended out of the ash cloud, the molten ash solidified and enough broke off for air to again flow smoothly through the engine, allowing a successful restart.
+As the engine cooled from inactivity, and as the aircraft descended out of the ash cloud, the molten ash solidified enough and broke off for air to again flow smoothly through the engine, allowing a successful restart.
 The engines had enough electrical power to crank, ignite, and restart because one generator and the on-board batteries were still operating.